hgbaodev/mcp-server-simple/README.md

-# Build MVP with hgbaodev
+# Build MCP with hgbaodev

 A simple Model Context Protocol server built with Node.js